BaconErie/baconerie.com/docs/index.md

-uhh welcome to my site
+welcome to baconsiri site

-you may be looking for the [distracting websites list creator](https://baconerie.github.io/Distracting-Websites-List-Creator/)
+this site is created by baconerie

+baconsiri is not baconerie